 -P, --proc INPUT-PROCESSOR Input processor name.
-The available input
+The available input processor names and additional information

 (continued from previous page)

-processor names and additional information

 about input processors can be accessed by

 calling xcube geninfo .
 Defaults to

 "default", an input processor that can deal

 with simple datasets whose variables have

 dimensions ("lat", "lon") and conform with

 the CF conventions.

 -c,config CONFIG xcube dataset configuration file in YAML

-, format.
+-c,confing confid format.
 More than one config input file is

 allowed When passing several config files,

 they are merged considering the order passed

 via command line.

 -o,output OUTPUT Output path.
 Defaults to 'out.zarr'

 -f,format FORMAT Output format.
 Information about output

-1, Tormac Forum formats can be accessed by calling xcube gen
+formats can be accessed by calling xcube gen

 info.
 If omitted, the format will be

 guessed from the given output path.

 -S,size SIZE Output size in pixels using format

-3, 3126 3121 " <width>,<height>".</height></width>
+" <width>,<height>".</height></width>

 -R,region REGION Output region using format " <lon-min>,<lat-< td=""></lat-<></lon-min>

-K, Tegron Region min>, <lon-max>,<lat-max>"</lat-max></lon-max>
+min>, <lon-max>,<lat-max>"</lat-max></lon-max>

 variables,vars VARIABLES Variables to be included in output.
+Comma-

-Commavariables, vars vincindees separated list of names which may contain
+, separated list of names which may contain

 wildcard characters "" and "?".

-resampling wildcard characters and : .
+resampling WIIdeala chalacello alla

 oline Lanczos Max Median Min Mode Nearest Q1 Q3]

-Fallback spatial resampling algorithm to be
+Capic Capi Fallback spatial resampling algorithm to be

 used for all variables.
 Defaults to

 'Nearest'.
 The choices for the resampling

 algorithm are: ['Average', 'Bilinear',

 'Cubic', 'CubicSpline', 'Lanczos', 'Max',

 'Median', 'Min', 'Mode', 'Nearest', 'Q1',

-a annoud 'Q3']
+'Q3']

 -a,append Deprecated.
 The command will now always

 create, insert, replace, or append input

 slices.

 prof Collect profiling information and dump

-no comt results after processing.
+results after processing.

 no_sort The input file list will not be sorted

 before creating the xcube dataset.
 If

 no_sort parameter is passed, the order of

 the input list will be kept.
 This parameter

 should be used for better performance,

 provided that the input file list is in

-T :: C: correct order (continuous time).
+correct order (continuous time).

 -I,info Displays additional information about format

-, options or about input processors.
+1, 11110 options or about input processors.

+dry run

 dry_run Just read and process inputs, but don't

-11 produce any outputs.
+halm produce any outputs.

 help Show this message and exit.